|

 In 1983, a combination of financial and other issues led me to go to law

-(70+ lawyers - but who is counting)here in town.
+(70+ lawyers - but who is counting) here in town.
 Some years later

-Im your guy).
+particularly, state level telecommunications regulation.
 Despite this "mid-life crisis" I kept

 the shop open (never had any other thought.).
 More recently, in May of 2002, I became